-The Friendship Center is grateful for the expertise and dedication of its board members.
+The Friendship Center is grateful for the leadership, expertise, and dedication of its board members.

 Independent Director, Russell Funds, and Retired Financial Services Executive

 Michelle Cahoon has been a volunteer at The Friendship Center since July 2019 after spending 30-plus years in the financial services industry as the CFO of an investment management firm and a certified public accountant.
 Michelle has been a long-time financial supporter of the Greater Chicago Food Depository due to her strong belief that no one should go hungry and becoming a regular volunteer at the pantry was a top goal after her retirement.
 Michelle joined the board in 2021 and brings both her hands-on knowledge from volunteering as well as her financial skills to that role.
 Michelle enjoys food, wine and travel and has been an avid Blackhawks fan since before their recent Stanley Cup wins.

 Assistant Director of Health and Equity, Swedish Hospital

 Patrick Bill Daniels serves as the assistant director of Health and Equity for Swedish Hospital.
 With more than 10 years of nonprofit management and community organizing, Patrick leads Swedish’s Healthy Chicago Equity Zone project.
 He is responsible for implementing the strategic plan that addresses the health disparity challenges in Chicago.
 Patrick joined The Friendship Center board in 2022.
 He is excited to bring his community organizing and project management skills to The Friendship Center.
 In addition to serving on The Friendship Center board, he is president of the University of Illinois at Chicago We Are Men (WAM) program and founder of the Bill & Margie Daniels Foundation.
 When he is not working, he enjoys spending time with his family, reading, cycling, and spinning records at social gatherings.